 How To Bet On Hockey In Canada

 Hockey is Canada’s game.
 Hockey is the sport that our country takes the most pride in, pays the most attention to and has the most emotional investment in year in and year out.
-This passion spills over into betting on hockey where Canadians make up a large percentage of hockey betting handle during the NHL season.
+This passion spills over into betting on hockey where Canadians make up a large percentage of hockey betting handle during the NHL season or international tournaments such as the World Juniors.

 This page will give you all of the information you will need to start betting on the game of hockey right here in Canada.
 Below, I’ve outlined the best 3 sportsbooks for NHL betting in Canada, provided a detailed breakdown of the three most popular bets you can make on a hockey game, and also included a simple step by step guide to get your first hockey bet placed online within minutes.